 The customer is always right is a maxim you’ve probably heard a number of times.
 If you’ve been working in the retail or hospitality industries for very long, though, you’ve likely also been asked the Do you believe the customer is always right? interview question.

-For today’s post, I asked the members of the TimeForge team how they’d answer this common interview question based on their own experiences in retail.
-Here’s what they had to say, boiled down into practical advice with examples:
+For today’s post, I asked the members of the TimeForge team how they’d answer this common interview question based on their own experiences in restaurants and retail.

 Provide excellent customer service regardless of “right” or “wrong”

 No matter if the customer is technically right or wrong.
 Listen to the customer, and make sure they feel heard.

 While I couldn’t give them the items on the menu, I could give them alternatives or reach a compromise.
 I could let them know when the item would be back or recommend other menu items.
 Ideally, we want to make sure the customer feels heard while not bending company policy or setting unrealistic expectations.”

 “Simply put, no, the customer is not always right.
 However, you should listen to all customer feedback and concerns and address them accordingly,” she says.
 “For example, if a customer asks for something outside the scope of company policy, you cannot bend the rules for them.
 But you can find viable solutions that leave them feeling heard.

 Value the customers who are “wrong,” as they likely have good feedback

 “In my experience, rarely is the customer wrong,” says Erik van Gilder, our Chief Technology Officer.
-“Often the reflex is to label the complaining customer as wrong.
+“Often the reflex among inexperienced service reps is to label the complaining customer as wrong.

 When it comes to his own experience working in the tech industry, Erik says it’s important to make sure that the business is a good partner, not just a vendor.

 “Value those ‘wrong’ customers,” says Erik.
-“They are likely expressing discontent that many other silent customers are not sharing with you.”
+“They are likely expressing discontent that many other silent customers are not sharing with you.
 It’s much harder to collect feedback from silent customers, so it’s important that you view every complaint as a valuable opportunity to gain insight into your customer base.”

 Train your staff well to maintain consistent service, no matter your audience

 That said, I think it’s important to draw a line with customer service, and that’s something that should likely be a management decision based on context.
 You should always do your best to support customers and make things right.
 But that doesn’t mean that the customer is always right.”

-He explains, “The safest thing to do is teach your employees who interact with customers good customer service skills.
+He explains, “The safest thing to do is teach your employees good customer service skills.
 If a customer starts to abuse or push the line, have staff escalate to management who can make the appropriate call if going ‘above and beyond’ is the right move.”

 Increase customer satisfaction through good communication

-“I think ‘the customer is always right’ is the simplest, best way to communicate to entry-level employees that service comes first,” says Audrey Hogan, Chief Operations Officer.
+“I think ‘the customer is always right’ is the simplest, best way to communicate to entry-level employees that service comes first,” says Audrey Hogan, our Chief Operations Officer.

 They may be wrong about the done-ness of the steak, but they’re not wrong for expressing a concern.
 They’re still the customer, so let’s figure out how we serve them better.
 Perhaps we aren’t clearly communicating to customers what mid-rare looks like; perhaps last time he ate here, he received a mid-rare order that was really a medium, and we set the wrong expectation with him.”

 “If a customer has a concern, it’s up to you to figure out how to delight them,” Audrey says.
 “Maybe his experience makes you realize that you could avoid steak sendbacks by printing a visual guide of steak done-ness and having your servers show it to customers to confirm their preference during ordering.
 Maybe servers need more descriptive confirmation scripts when someone orders steak – maybe ‘a lot of pink’ isn’t descriptive enough.

 More tips and advice on customer service

-For more advice on providing top notch customer service, we recommend this post about customer service in retail by John Collins.
+For more advice on providing top-notch customer service, we recommend this post about customer service in retail by John Collins.
 If you work in restaurants, you may also like: Food Service Skills You Need To Succeed or 10 Restaurant Interview Questions.